gvwilson/sensibleadventures/shapers.md

 and her bonus is +3,
 giving her a total skill of 16.*

-*Larrapin is currently trying to escape a band of angry (and hungry) wolves.
+*Suppose Larrapin is trying to escape a band of angry (and hungry) wolves.
-The Director decides that ski-jumping over a ravine is a difficulty 6 task.
+The Director decides that ski-jumping over a ravine has a difficulty of 6.
 Larrapin's target is therefore 16-6, or 10.
 She rolls three dice and gets a 7: success!*

+## Fighting

+Sometimes adventurers are attacked and have to fight their way out of trouble.
+When this happens,
+players must roll dice to score hits on their enemies.
+Their ability is calculated as usual based on their traits and their skill with whatever weapon they're using.
+The difficulty, however, depends on the nature of the thing they're trying to hit.

 ## Example Characters